Zum Inhalt springen

 An email composition window displaying a blank message with fields for the recipient ("To:"), subject ("Subject:"), and body text.
 The interface includes options for adding CC and BCC recipients, as well as buttons for sending, saving as a draft, or discarding the email.
 The layout is clean and minimalist, with icons for attaching images, inserting links, and formatting text at the bottom.

-Requesting Paid Time Off (PTO) is an essential part of maintaining a healthy work-life balance.
+Requesting Paid Time Off (PTO) and leave management is an essential part of maintaining a healthy work-life balance.
 Whether you’re planning a vacation, attending a family event, or simply need a break to recharge, a well-crafted PTO request email ensures your time off is smoothly approved and minimally disruptive to your team.
 Here’s a comprehensive guide on how to write an effective PTO request email, along with examples.

 1. Understand Your Company's PTO Policy